PrincipiaCodeArts/principia-code/README.md

 - Add possibility of template or section-like organization within a text source of an element.
 For example, suppose that I have a large source code for a function, I will be able to create visual sections that can help me organize the content.
 They will not change the semantics of the element, but they will help organize it viasually.
 - Add seamless integration with the archaic way of programming: source code.
 In other words, one is able to integrate this system little by little.
+- Another possible feature is adding testing checkpoints in code.
+For example, suppose that I have a function which I do not want to change its code or refactor it.
+But at the same time I want to test a very specific part of this function.
+I can add two checkpoints (start and end) to simulate the execution of only that part.
+I only need to provide the mocked input for start and the expected for the end.
+I may also add intermediate points with intermediate checks.